Klor-Con/ EF effervescent tablets

 Brand Name: Examples include Effer-K and Klor-Con/EF

-Klor-Con/ EF effervescent tablets is used for:
+Klor-Con/ EF effervescent tablets are used for:

 Preventing or treating low blood potassium levels when the amount of potassium in the diet is inadequate.
 It may also be used to treat low potassium levels caused by some diseases, severe or prolonged episodes of vomiting or diarrhea, certain medicines (eg, corticosteroids, diuretics), surgery, or other conditions.
 It may also be used for other conditions as determined by your doctor.